Exios66/questions-database/docs/source/analysis/index.rst

 Data Analysis & Results
 ======================

-This section presents the analysis methods and findings of the MVT Nexus project.
+This section covers the analysis of collected data and research findings.

 .. toctree::
    :maxdepth: 2
-   :caption: Analysis Contents:

    statistical_analysis
    findings